-Richard Sowers is now in his 27th season as music director and conductor of the Anderson Symphony Orchestra.
-During his years of leadership, the ASO has seen significant growth artistically, and continues to provide innovative programming to serve the diverse audience of Anderson and surrounding communities.
-His tenure has seen the first PBS televised broadcasts, many concert broadcasts by Indiana Public Radio, and the creation of the Halloween and the Family concerts.
-Sowers has led concerts for the youth of Wabash and Huntington Counties, at the Honeywell Center, in addition to the Symphony for Kids concerts for Madison County fifth graders.
+Richard Sowers has served as music director and conductor of the Anderson Symphony Orchestra since 1989.
+During his years of leadership, the ASO has seen significant growth artistically and continues to provide innovative programming to serve the diverse audience of Anderson and surrounding communities.
+His tenure has seen the first PBS televised broadcasts, many concert broadcasts by Indiana Public Radio, and the creation of the Halloween and family concerts.
+Sowers has led concerts for the youth of Wabash and Huntington counties at the Honeywell Center, in addition to the Symphony for Kids concerts for Madison County fifth graders.